flutter/website/src/content/release/breaking-changes/popscope-with-result.md

 Previously, PopScope hadn't haven a way to access the pop result when `onPopInvoked` is called.
-To add support for accessing pop result, the generic type is added to PopScope class so that the `onPopInvoked` access the type-safe result.
+To add support for accessing pop result, the generic type is added to PopScope class so that the `onPopInvoked` can access the type-safe result.

 ## Description of change